 5. Venue: For face-to-face meetings, select venues that underscore your theme, accommodate the selected delivery methods, and promote interaction among participants.
 Venues can be on-site or off-site, indoor or outdoor.
 By choosing a venue that reinforces your theme, you can minimize expenditures on décor and props.

 It can be helpful to select venues such as shopping malls, trade shows, forums, association events, and festivals where members of your target market already congregate.
-This Pictionary guerilla marketing event created an exciting brand experience in a shopping mall environment.

 6. Technology: Technology can help convey the content and underscore the theme.
 It can also add excitement to events and engage participants.